 Passing through immigration is a breeze.
 A quick hello to the customs officer and stamp of the passport and I am in.
-They wave me through security, because how much trouble could this basic white bitch cause.
+They wave me through security, because how much trouble could I be.

 Back to the train station, purchasing a return ticket to KL Sentral from the lady behind the counter, 100 RMB.
 Just like that half the money is gone.
 Making my way down the escalator to the platform everything is pretty straight forward and a white, clean train soon follows.

 I’m not going to lie the ride into Kuala Lumpur was uneventful, considering it was 5am in the morning.
 With pitch black windows at either side I enjoy the free wifi, figuring out how to navigate an unfamiliar city once disconnected to the internet.